dmuth/docker-in-vagrant/README.md

 they will be sent to the Docker daemon running in the VM over SSH, and results will be returned.

+## Development

+If you've set up the suggested aliases, they'll make development simpler.
+Here are a few things I like to use:
+- `docker-destroy; docker-start` - Blow away and build a new VM
+- `docker-check-time` - Check the system time versus the VM time.
+Run `docker-restart` if they've fallen out of sync.
+- `docker-ssh` - Open an SSH connection to the VM.

 ### Other Useful Utilities

 - `bin/status.sh` - Reports back the status of the VM